keks24/raspberry-pi-luks/README.md

 parted
 util-linux
 ```
-* `Linux Kernel 5.0` or higher and `cryptsetup-2.0.6` or higher are required to support the fast `software-based` encryption method `aes-adiantum-plain64`, since the Raspberry Pi's CPU does not support `hardware accelerated AES` (`grep "Features" "/proc/cpuinfo"`).
+* `Linux Kernel version 5.0` or higher and `cryptsetup-2.0.6` or higher are required to support the fast `software-based` encryption method `aes-adiantum-plain64`, since the Raspberry Pi's CPU does not support `hardware accelerated AES` (`grep "Features" "/proc/cpuinfo"`).
 * The capacity of the `SD card` must be greater than `3.3 GiB`.

 If one is using a `Raspberry Pi 5`, the encryption method `aes-xts-plain64` with a `key size` of `512 bits` may be preferred.